IUDataStructuresCourse/linked-list/README.md

 Implement and test all the methods in the `ListIter` and `LinkedList` classes in the file LinkedList.java.
 The methods currently just throw an exception.
 Replace that behavior with the correct behavior.
-The `main` method in the `LinkedList` class performs several tests that should pass if you have correctly implemented the methods.
+The `test/sequences/LinkedListTest` class performs several tests that should pass if you have correctly implemented the methods.
+Add several more tests of your own.